-New York based editorial and advertising portrait photographer, Rick Wenner, has been up close and personal with many famous faces, capturing a look with a style of his own.
+New York-based editorial and portrait photographer, Rick Wenner, has been up close and personal with many famous faces, capturing a look with a style of his own.
 He often shoots in black and white, a format which he believes mirrors his preferred minimalist style by focusing on the subject without distraction.

 About Rick Wenner and his Photography